 The comic book take on the Iliad wasn’t new, in 1950 Classics Illustrated had their own version.

-It’s at this point where things get messy, historical characters as the focus of comic books seem to have been quite common and it’s not the same without someone in a cape hanging around.
 If you do find any more bizarre crossovers then please tweet me @ancientblogger, using #classicsandcomics I’ll be sure to say thanks!